 - a.
-The starter shall announce any 'Official Warnings' that have been given against any crews in the race, including any given by him for being late at the Start.
-He should ensure that any affected crews understand that an 'Official Warning' counts as a false start, and so a false start in the race will eliminate them.
-He shall ask for an acknowledgement from any crews so named. - b.
-The Starter shall announce the race number, event, and the outcome (if appropriate).
-The aim here is that the competitors are sure of the outcome of the race and what result they have to achieve to continue in the event - c.
-The starter shall then carry out the "Roll Call", naming each crew in turn.
-This identification should be simple and brief.
+The Starter shall announce any 'Official Warnings' that have been given against any crews in the race, including any given by him for being late at the Start.
+He shall ask for an acknowledgement from any crews so warned. - b.
+The Starter shall re-announce the race number, event, and the outcome (if appropriate).
+The aim here is that the competitors are sure of the outcome of the race and what result they have to achieve to continue in the event. - Crews must actively get 'straight' and may indicate if they are not ready to go by a raised hand from the steersman. - c.
+The starter shall then carry out the "Roll Call", naming each crew in turn. - This identification should be simple and brief.
 The Start Procedure has now begun.
 Ideally the Roll Call will not begin until aligning is complete because competitors can expect the race to be started at any time after the end of the Roll Call. - d.
-Once the Roll Call begins, the crews must make sure that their boats are 'straight'.
-Crews must actively get 'straight' and indicate if they are not ready to go by a raised hand from the steersman. - If the Starter considers that one or more crews are delaying the start through incompetence or without good reason, or if wind conditions make it too difficult for all crews to achieve simultaneous alignment down the course, he shall indicate his intention to proceed with the start by the words: 'Hands Down'. - e.
 Each crew is responsible for being both straight and ready to race at the end of the Roll Call.
-The Starter may then take no further notice of any crew which then indicates that it is not ready or that it is not straight. - f.
-After the last crew has been named in the Roll Call the Starter shall check that the Judge at the Start has the white flag raised, Timing and Race Umpire are ready; and shall then say 'Attention'. - g.
-The Starter shall then slowly and deliberately raise a red flag. - h.
-After a further distinct pause, the Starter shall say: 'Go', simultaneously dropping the red flag smartly to one side. - Whenever possible the flag shall be held extended using both hands so that it is extended under tension and its release can be easily seen by competitors and officials alike.
-The pause between the raising of the flag and the start command shall be variable. - i.
+The Starter may then take no further notice of any crew which then indicates that it is not ready or that it is not straight. - After the last crew has been named in the Roll Call the Starter shall check that the Judge at the Start has the white flag raised,

+- timing (where relevant) and Race Umpire are ready; and shall then say 'Attention'. - f.
+The Starter shall then slowly and deliberately raise a red flag. - g.
+After a further distinct pause, the Starter shall say: 'Go', simultaneously dropping the red flag smartly to one side.
+Whenever possible the flag shall be held extended using both hands so that it is extended under tension and its release can be easily seen by competitors and officials alike.
+The pause between the raising of the flag and the start command shall be variable. - h.
 If, after the red flag has been raised, the Starter decides that the Start should not proceed directly, he shall say: 'As you were' and slowly lower the red flag.
-When he is again ready to proceed, he will begin again from the word: 'Attention'.

-Notwithstanding "e" above, the Starter is responsible for the fairness of the Start, and he should watch - that the crews continue to be in a position to start fairly during the final stages before the word 'Go'.

-j.
-In exceptional circumstances the Starter may omit the 'roll call' (having told the crews that he is doing so) and begin the Start from the word 'Attention'.
+When he is again ready to proceed, he will begin again from the word: 'Attention'. - Notwithstanding "d" above, the Starter is responsible for the fairness of the Start, and he should watch that the crews continue to be in a position to start fairly during the final stages before the word 'Go'. - i In exceptional circumstances the Starter may omit the 'roll call' (having told the crews that he is doing so) and begin the Start from the word 'Attention'.